towolf/towolf.github.com/docs/PsychGLImageProcessing/CreateProceduralNoise.markdown

 in a very fast and efficient manner on modern graphics hardware.

-This works on GPU's with support for the OpenGL shading language and vertex\- and fragment shaders.
+This works on GPU's with support for the OpenGL shading language and vertex- and fragment shaders.
 See ProceduralNoiseDemo for examples on how to use this function.

 # Parameters and their meaning: